-The RDA Matrix is further explained in a document, entitled "How the Department Made Determinations under Section 616(d) of the Individuals with Disabilities Education Act in 2018: Part B" (HTDMD).
+The RDA Matrix is further explained in a document, entitled "How the Department Made Determinations under Section 616(d) of the Individuals with Disabilities Education Act in 2019: Part B" (HTDMD).

-The Office of Special Education Programs (OSEP) is continuing to use both results data and compliance data in making determinations in 2018, as it did for Part B determinations in 2014, 2015, 2016, and 2017.
+The Office of Special Education Programs (OSEP) is continuing to use both results data and compliance data in making determinations in 2019, as it did for Part B determinations in 2014, 2015, 2016, 2017, and 2018.
 (The specifics of the determination procedures and criteria are set forth in the HTDMD and reflected in the RDA Matrix for your State.)
-In making Part B determinations in 2018, OSEP continued to use results data related to:
+In making Part B determinations in 2019, OSEP continued to use results data related to:

-- (1) the participation of children with disabilities (CWD) on regular Statewide assessments; - (2) the participation and performance of CWD on the most recently administered (school year 2016-2017) National Assessment of Educational Progress (NAEP);
+(1) the participation of children with disabilities (CWD) on regular Statewide assessments;